 What Causes Acne In Teenagers?

 An increase in the levels of hormones during the teenage years causes the sebaceous glands (oil glands within the skin) to produce more sebum (oil).
 The oil clumps with the dead skin cells and other debris, blocking the hair follicles and leading to acne (1).
+These blocked pores get infected by a bacteria C. acnes, leading to inflammation.

 Acne may not cause serious problems.
 When left untouched, the pimples or zits will fall off without leaving a scar.
 However, blocked follicles can get painfully inflamed, and in some situations, may get infected.
 It can lead to discomfort and may also make acne more prominent.